Th3red/recommender-app_anime/readme.md

 ### **Deployment Challenges**

-- Encountered memory usage limits when attempting to deploy the backend on **Render**.
+- Encountered memory usage limits when attempting to deploy the backend on **Render/AWS**.
-- The resource-intensive algorithms, such as building the sparse matrix and hnswlib index, require significant memory, which exceeded the allocation provided by Render's free tier.
+- The resource-intensive algorithms, such as building the sparse matrix and hnswlib index, require significant memory, which exceeded the allocation provided by Render's/AWS free tier.
 - As a result, the backend could not be fully deployed online.
 - **Mitigation**: Showcased the backend's functionality through locally generated results and images demonstrating successful recommendation outputs.